Fortnite for Android is finally here, and you can download the highly popular battle royale game from Epic Games right now.

 - GPU requirements: Qualcomm Adreno 530 or higher, ARM Mali-G71 MP20, ARM Mali-G72 MP12 or higher

-If your phone or tablet meets or exceeds those specs, you can go to the Epic Games website at the link below to begin downloading the installer.
+If your phone or tablet is listed above, or if it meets or exceeds those specs, you can go to the Epic Games website at the link below to begin downloading the installer.

 Be aware that you may need to go into your phone’s settings to turn off restrictions for third-party apps before you get the Fortnite for Android installer.

-We will update this post with more information on how to download and install the Fortnite for Android beta when that information is released
+We will update this post with more information on how to download and install the Fortnite for Android game when that information is released.